 What a Client Must Do

-A case not in EZ REDE Status must report any change within 10 calendar days of the change.
+A case not in EZ REDE status or enrolled in Mid-Point Reporting (MPR) must report any change within 10 calendar days of the change.
 This also applies to the person who handles the income and assets of a client in an LTC or SLF.
 The change may be reported by phone, in person, or by mail.

 NOTE: For medical program purposes for adults, changes must be reported within 10 days regardless of EZ REDE status.
 For medical programs for children, other than for situations listed in PM 18-05-01, an increase in income does not have to be reported until the annual REDE/renewal.